 Since the panel sequencing of genes known to be involved in MD revealed a pathogenic or likely pathogenic variant in only two cases (S057 and S85) of the 86 patients investigated, it was evident that this is not an effective approach to follow in this patient population.
 Although targeted/gene panel NGS is considered a prudent NGS approach in many diagnostic settings, whilst being aware that this is a heterogeneous, understudied patient population and that an expanded gene panel may not necessarily increase diagnostic yield49, we expanded our genetic investigations to include WES to probe its outcome on a small subset of eight African patients where no initial NGS results were obtained.
 A variant of interest in the genes COQ6, RYR1, STAC3, ALAS2, and TRIOBP was identified in six of the eight cases.

+The compound heterozygous COQ6 variants (c.41G>A and c.859G>T) identified in S002 have been extensively investigate elsewhere16, where functional and structural analyses showed significantly decreased levels of COQ6.
+This protein is directly involved with CoQ10 biosynthesis and mutations in this gene result in primary CoQ10 deficiency50, 51.
+This correlates well with the clinically and biochemically profiles observed in the case reported here.
+Based on these experimental findings, the correlation between the observed and reported phenotypes, their allele frequencies and benign classification from several disease databases, these variants are classified as likely pathogenic.
+It is likely that the disease penetrance in this patient is higher than observed in other individuals.

-1650, 51 their allele frequencies and , seTwo previously reported pathogenic and two reported RYR1 variants were identified in two compound heterozygotes, S032 (c.14524G>A and c.8342_8343delTA) and S033 (c.11926C>T and c.11193+1G>A).
+Two previously reported pathogenic and two reported RYR1 variants were identified in two compound heterozygotes, S032 (c.14524G>A and c.8342_8343delTA) and S033 (c.11926C>T and c.11193+1G>A).
 The c.14524G>A and c.11926C>T variants are classified as founder mutations for South African patient populations with centronuclear myopathy (CNM) and minicore myopathy with external ophthalmoplgia (MMEO)42.
 RYR1 encodes a homotetrameric calcium channel in skeletal muscle and regulates cytosolic Ca2+ levels52.
 Dysfunctional RYR1 disrupts the Ca2+ balance, directly affecting different mitochondrial functions such as ATP synthesis regulation and reactive oxygen species generation41, 53, 54, consequently contributing to myopathy and external ophthalmoplegia and ptosis.
 The two cases reported here had consistent clinical phenotypes to reported cases.
 For S032 and her brother, the specific type of congenital myopathy is still unclear.
 Both had neurogenic features which are absent in multi-minicore myopathy.
 The siblings, whose features correlated better with CNM, showed similar, but also slight differences in their manifestations.
 For example, the female initially did not have external ophthalmoplegia, while the brother did.
 Importantly, no homozygous variants have been reported in patients with CNM55.
 S033 had correlating multi-minicore myopathic features as seen in previously reported cases41, 56 and included mild myopathic facial features with dense external ophthalmoplegia.
 Both sets of compound heterozygous variants are classified as likely pathogenic in these cases due to substantial supporting clinical and experimental evidence confirming the LoF mechanism41, 56, confirmed founder effect for South African populations with a low or absent allele frequency in several population databases, and multiple in silico algorithms supporting a deleterious effect on the gene product for the two frameshift variants.